AquaROM: shape optimization pipeline for soft swimmers using parametric reduced order models: Results and discussion

 \section{Results and discussion}

-To demonstrate the benefits of our approach, we present two types of numerical experiments.
+To demonstrate the benefits of our approach, we present \MD{three} types of numerical experiments.
 Firstly, \Cref{sec:res_sim_setup} describes the chosen ROB and shows how the FOM, ROM and PROM relate in terms of computational costs and accuracy.
-Secondly, \Cref{sec:shape_optimization} applies the optimization pipeline developed in \Cref{sec:05_optimization_pipeline} to find optimal fish shapes for different numbers of search parameters.
-Our simulations are performed using the open-source FEM package ``YetAnotherFEcode'' for Matlab \citep{YetAnotherFEcode}, which we extended with the material presented above.
+Secondly, \Cref{sec:shape_optimization} applies the optimization pipeline developed in \Cref{sec:05_optimization_pipeline} to find optimal fish shapes for different numbers of search parameters. \MD{Finally, \Cref{sec:multi_obj_co_opti} extends the shape optimization pipeline to account for actuation signal optimization, enabling to tackle multi-objective optimization.} Our simulations are performed using the open-source FEM package ``YetAnotherFEcode'' for Matlab \citep{YetAnotherFEcode}, which we extended with the material presented above.
 The numerical case studies are run on a laptop equipped with an AMD Ryzen 7 PRO 6850U CPU with 32 GB of RAM, and the code is available online (\url{https://github.com/srl-ethz/AquaROM}).